chrisschu/Poll_App/README.md

 # Poll App

-This is a simple polling app
+This is a simple polling app.

-The idea behind this project is to make first experiences with Mongodb, pymongo, virtuelenv and flask.
+The idea behind this project is to make first experiences with **Mongodb, pymongo, virtuelenv** and **flask**.
-It contains a simple questionnaire which results will be inserted into the database
+It contains a simple questionnaire which results will be inserted into the database.

+At the moment this app offers only insertion, not viewing the database.

-As database the cloud solution MongoDB Atlas will be used.
+As database the cloud solution **MongoDB Atlas** will be used.

-## Steps for deployment locally
+## Steps for deployment

 I used PyCharm.
 Tutorial is written for Windows/Linux.